t-crest/soc-comm/README.md

 ## Setup

-The hardware is described in [Chisel](https://chisel.eecs.berkeley.edu/) and needs just a Java JDK (version 8) and `sbt` installed.
+The hardware is described in [Chisel](https://chisel.eecs.berkeley.edu/) and needs just a Java JDK (version 8 or 11) and `sbt` installed.
 All other needed packages will be automatically downloaded by `sbt`.